fenago/rabbitmq-jupyterlab/Lab_9_learning.md

 username to an arbitrary attribute of the user.
 Refer to the RabbitMQ LDAP plugin for more details on the alternative configuration.
-The last section specifies that our users are able to access the management console but they don\'t have administrative privileges.
+The last section specifies that our users are able to access the management console but they don't have administrative privileges.
 By default, all LDAP users are non-administrative and are allowed access to the entire broker (all the objects in all `vhosts`).
 In the next section, we will see how to configure additional permissions for LDAP users when